We are committed to reducing our environmental impact and improve sustainability across our campus.View content

-The University has made a commitment to environmental sustainability through the implementation of its Ethical Investment Policy and is currently engaging on a revision of its investment portfolio to ensure funds are fully divested, favouring investments with institutions that identify with our five positive ethical assessment criteria:
+The University is committed to environmental sustainability through the implementation of its ethical investment policy and regular review of its investment portfolio to ensure funds are fully divested, favouring investments with institutions that identify with our five positive ethical assessment criteria:

 How do we divest our surplus funds?